ZackOcall/customer-cakery/README.md

 * Descriptions are easy to understand and concise.
 * All information is important and has a reason to be there.

+**Ease Of Access**

+* Everything on the page is minimilistic as possible and friendly to the customer.
+* Branding is clear from the landing page and throughout.
+* Provide numerous ways to get in contact with the business.

 ## Structure

 ### Home Page